 We prepare all the necessary documentation to allow Probate to be obtained and assist in guiding the executor through the process.
 Once Probate is granted, the estate can be fully realised and distributed to the beneficiaries.
 Throughout this process, we work closely with the executor to make it as smooth and comfortable as possible for all parties involved.
 For more information on Probate and estate administration and preparation, you can visit the Queensland Law Society’s guide to administering and preparing estates.

-Our expert legal team are here to assist in your wills and estate mattersmatters.
+Our expert legal team is here to assist in your Wills and Estate matters.

 Will Disputes

-Its important you will is structured to best reflect you circumstances, our expert team can provide you with the advice required to best strcture your will.
+It's important your Will is structured to best reflect your circumstances.
+Our expert team can provide you with the advice required to best structure your Will.

 Trusts

-Trusts built into your will can help mitigate large amounts of taxation associated with estate distribution.
+Trusts built into your Will can help mitigate significant taxation associated with estate distribution.

 Power of Attorney

-Power of Attorney, Enduring Power of Attorney and Advanced Health Directives are all important aspects of your will and require specialist advice.
+Power of Attorney, Enduring Power of Attorney, and Advance Health Directives are all important aspects of your Will and require specialist advice.

 Succession Planning

-Succession plans are a vital aspects f successfully handing over large asset pools including investment portfolios and businesses.
+Succession plans are a vital aspect of successfully handing over large asset pools, including investment portfolios and businesses.

 Contact the Bickell & Mackenzie Team